pvdz/preval/tests/cases/ssa/loop_with_prior_loop_read_okay.md

 ## Todos triggered

-- Support this node type in isFree: LabeledStatement
+- (todo) Support this node type in isFree: LabeledStatement
-- Support referencing this builtin in isFree: $
+- (todo) Support referencing this builtin in isFree: $

 ## Globals